conda/conda/docs/source/build_tutorials/app.rst

 need to add the channel to Anaconda Navigator.

 Launch the Anaconda Navigator app.
 In Windows and Linux it will be available from the Start Menu.
-On Mac OS X you can find it either on the Desktop or through Spotlight.
+On OS X you can find it either on the Desktop or through Spotlight.

-Open the Environments pane on the far left.
-See the image below.
+Open the Environments pane on the far left:

 .. image:: rodeo/navigator-home.png
     :scale: 50%

-To add your channel first click the Channel button, second click the Add button, third type in the URL to your Anaconda Cloud channel
+To add your channel first click the Channel button, second click the Add button, third type in the URL to your Anaconda Cloud channel:

 .. code-block:: text